 For many young men, nutrition isn't always a focus.
 There are many transitions going on at this point in life.
 Busy schedules and new environments can lead to unhealthful eating habits such as skipping meals or snacks, eating nothing but fast food, overeating, and drinking excessive amounts of sugar-sweetened beverages or alcohol.
-Along with inconsistent eating patterns, young men may experience weight gain or a lack of energy.
+Along with inconsistent eating patterns, young men may experience fluctuations in weight and a lack of energy.

 Making healthful choices to fuel a young, active mind and body starts with balance.
-Follow a nutritious eating plan featuring lean protein, vegetables and whole-grains.
-Have fruit and low-fat dairy products such as milk, cheese and yogurt for snacks.
+Follow a nutritious eating plan featuring lean protein, vegetables, fruits, whole grains and low-fat or fat-free sources of dairy.
 By eating well now, you can lessen your risk of health-related problems later.
-Try these nine changes:
+Try incorporating these habits:

 Eat Breakfast Every Day

 The first meal you eat in the morning truly "breaks the fast".
 Don't skip it!
 This is a valuable opportunity to get in servings from some of the food groups.
 Try a smoothie, baked oatmeal or whole-grain cereal

 Aim for at least two cups of fruit and three cups of vegetables every day.
 Grab an apple, peach or pear for the road.
 Enjoy sliced fruit for a snack.
 Put veggies, such as lettuce and tomato on a sandwich or order a salad.